 (Overnight stay・Breakfast & Dinner provided)

-Day 7 / Break up the tour at the hotel in Aizu
+Day 6 / Break up the tour at the hotel in Shirakawa

-After having breakfast and checking out of the ryokan, the tour breaks up.
-The ryokan offers a ride to the closest JR station, Aizu Wakamatsu on the Banetsu West Line.
+After having breakfast and checking out of the hotel, the tour breaks up.
+You can walk to JR Shin-Shirakawa Shinkansen station.

-In Nikko, Nasu Yumoto, and Aizu, you will be staying at a long-established hotel or onsen ryokan that boasts the longest history and dignified presence in each town.
-The accommodation in Bato is a hotel, which is a renovated wooden mansion built over 200 years ago.
-In the Yunokami Onsen area, you will be staying at a modern, artistic, and comfortable onsen bed & breakfast whose establishment reflects the great taste of the owner who is also a calligrapher.
+In Nikko and Nasu, you will be staying at a long-established hotel or onsen ryokan that boasts the longest history and dignified presence in each town.
+The accommodation in Bato is a hotel, which is a renovated wooden residence built over 200 years ago.
 All accommodations offer top-level hospitality and finely tuned Japanese style service.
-Except for Nikko and Bato, the accommodations have their own onsen for you to relax in after a day of riding.
+The ryokan in Nasu has its own excellent onsen for you to relax in after a day of riding.

 For your culinary delight the tour offers kaiseki dinner featuring dozens of dishes served at a long-established ryokan, local specialties in each town you visit, and a great variety of Japanese food made with a range of seasonal ingredients.